clutchski/coffeelint/doc/integration.md

 What kinds of things can I build?
 =================================

-CoffeeLint is exposed as a library that you could use in build tools, or in the browser.
+CoffeeLint is [exposed as a library][API] that you could use in build tools, or in the browser.
 Anywhere you can run Javascript.
-You can also build your own rules, or custom reporter.
+You can also build [your own rules][CustomRules], or custom reporter.

 CoffeeLint is also a command line tool, so most non-javascript integrations run that and parse the output.
 There are built in reporters for `csv`, `jslint`,